 50Mb Leased Line On A 100Mb Bearer

 A 50Mb leased line is very similar to the above, the main reason in its growing popularity firstly start with costs.
-At the start of 2019, we have noticed prices on this circuit dropping more than any other.
+At the start of 2019, we had noticed prices on this circuit dropping more than any other.
 You are also getting five times more bandwidth than the above but not paying anywhere near five times more which makes it a very attractive proposition.